EdoardoGruppi/AMLS_assignment20_21/README.md

 **b2.py** contains the class B2 from which to instantiate the CNN model used for eye-color recognition.
 Once the model is created, it provides functions to be trained, evaluated and also to predict the class membership of unlabelled examples.

+**config.py** makes available all the global variables used in the project.

 **pre_processing.py** provides crucial functions related to the data preparation. `data_preprocessing`: splits the original dataset in three different parts for training, validation and testing; rescales and reshapes images; applies data augmentation; and prepares batches to feed the models.
 It is called in the main.py file for Tasks A1, B1 and B2. `hog_pca_preprocessing` instead is called exclusively for Task A2.
 Primarily, it extracts meaningful features with the Histogram of Oriented Gradients (HOG) descriptor from a given image.
 Secondly, it separates datasets in three parts.
 Then, it normalizes features before reducing data dimensionality via the Principal Component Analysis (PCA) algorithm.
 The last function `hog_pca_augmentation_preprocessing` follows the process pipeline just described for Task A2 but allowing to apply data_augmentation on the training images.

 **delete_glasses.py** includes the homonymous function to delete avatars that wear black sunglasses making not feasible the eye-color detection in the task B2.
 It employs a pre trained model created specifically and saved in the model_glasses directory within the Modules folder.